We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 Iowa flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the evening will likely mean higher prices.
+Booking a flight in the afternoon will likely mean higher prices.

 Agriculture dominates the landscape here, with a neatly ordered patchwork of fields and farms occupying the softly rolling plains.
 It’s pleasant, with a gentle pace of life and hospitable, small-town feel, but its tourist appeal – and some would say excitement value – is limited; as Bill Bryson, born in its capital, memorably declared, “I come from Des Moines.
 Somebody had to.”